-13 Land Acknowledgement
+12 Land Acknowledgement

-A Land Acknowledgement is a formal statement that recognizes and respects Indigenous Peoples as traditional stewards of this land, as well as their enduring relationship with it.
-Specifically, the University of Florida is located on the traditional territory of the Timucua and Seminole tribes.
-It is important to recognize and reflect on the context in which our (land grant) institution of higher learning exists, and that we are not only acknowledging the history, but also identifying an ongoing process of marginalization and colonialism.
-I encourage you to read the history of Indigenous Peoples in Florida and the rest of the United States, and consider what you can do to support current indigenous populations.
+A land acknowledgement is a formal statement that recognizes and respects Indigenous Peoples as traditional stewards of this land, as well as their enduring relationship with it.
+Specifically, the University of Florida is located on the traditional territory of the Potano (part of the Timucua people) tribe, and later lived on by Seminole tribes.
+We are not only recognizing and reflecting on the context in which our (land grant) institution of higher learning exists, but also identifying an ongoing process of marginalization and colonialism.
+I encourage you to read the history of Indigenous Peoples and consider what you can do to support current indigenous populations.
+The significance of a land acknowledgment is summarized at nativegov.org/news/a-guide-to-indigenous-land-acknowledgment.

-14 Campus Resources
+13 Campus Resources

-14.1 Health and Wellness
+13.1 Health and Wellness